istio/istio/doc/rule-dsl.md

 The `httpHeaders` field is a set of one or more property-value pairs where each property is an HTTP header name and the corresponding value is one of the following:

-1. `exact: value`, where the header value must match `value` exactly
+1. `exact: "value"`, where the header value must match `value` exactly
-2. `prefix: value`, where `value` must be a prefix of the header value
+2. `prefix: "value"`, where `value` must be a prefix of the header value
-3. `regex: value`, where `value` is a regular expression that matches the header value
+3. `regex: "value"`, where `value` is a regular expression that matches the header value

 For example, the following rule will only apply to an incoming request if it includes a "Cookie" header that contains the substring "user=jason".